jonathan-warkentine/Dynamic-API-Test-Suite-Generator/README.md

 - `headers` : [array] an array of the headers to be included in the test
     - `name` : [string] the name of the header (eg `bearer`)

+## TODO:
+- [ ] consider mapping the yaml file to a JS model object class instead of parsing directly, to allow for more rigid typing and the potential to add methods etc